GEOFON/fdsnws_scripts/README.rst

 #. `fdsnws2seed` provides full SEED and dataless SEED using EIDA FDSN web services.
 Modern applications should use FDSN StationXML instead of SEED.

+#. `fdsnavail` lets the user interact with the new FDSN availability web service and compare to their local data holdings to find missing data.